sagemath/trac_to_gh/Issue 805.md

 # Issue 805: is_trivial() does not work for fractional ideals of number field

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/805

 Original creator: dmharvey